panda3d/panda3d-docs/programming/scene-graph/scene-graph-manipulations.rst

 screen_size_x/screen_size_y (in the normal case of a window wider than it is tall).

-As of Panda3D version 1.7.0, there is another child of render2d, called pixel2d.
+There is one more child of render2d to take note of, called pixel2d.
 This is scaled in such a way that one Panda unit represents one pixel in the window.
 The origin, (0, 0, 0) is in the upperleft corner of the window.
 The lower right corner has x and z values equal to the width and -height of the